-There is clear evidence that disabled children and young people have an increased vulnerability to being abused, and that the presence of multiple impairments further increases their vulnerability.
-There are many reasons for this, and it is important that all those who work with disabled children and young people have some understanding of these reasons and ensure that they offer appropriate support to any child or young person who discloses abuse.
+There is clear evidence that disabled adults have an increased vulnerability to being abused, and that the presence of multiple impairments further increases their vulnerability.
+There are many reasons for this, and it is important that all those who work with vulnerable adults have some understanding of these reasons and ensure that they offer appropriate support to any vulnerable adult who discloses abuse.

-Guidance on how to respond to a child / young person / vulnerable adult disclosing abuse
+Guidance on how to respond to a vulnerable adult disclosing abuse DO:

-DO: